fommil/fpmortals/manuscript/complete.md

 `for` comprehensions cannot express resource cleanup: there is no way to `try` / `finally`.
-This is good, in FP it puts a clear ownership of responsibility for unexpected error recovery and resource cleanup onto the context (which is usually a `Monad` as we'll see later), not the business logic.
+This is good, in FP it puts a clear ownership of responsibility for unexpected error recovery and resource cleanup onto the context (which is usually a `Monad` as we will see later), not the business logic.

 ## Gymnastics

-Although it is easy to rewrite simple sequential code as a `for` comprehension, sometimes we'll want to do something that appears to require mental summersaults.
+Although it is easy to rewrite simple sequential code as a `for` comprehension, sometimes we will want to do something that appears to require mental summersaults.
 This section collects some practical examples and how to deal with them.

 ### Fallback Logic

-Let's say we are calling out to a method that returns an `Option` and if it is not successful we want to fallback to another method (and so on and so on), like when we're using a cache:
+Say we are calling out to a method that returns an `Option`.
+If it is not successful we want to fallback to another method (and so on and so on), like when we're using a cache:

 {lang="text"}
 ~~~~~~~~